SiqiHuang18/Games101/README.md

 This Repo contains my implementation of projects in online computer graphics course GAMES101

 ## Setup
 Opencv2, Eigen tested on OS X

-OpenMP for Path Tracing and Animation
+OpenMP for Path Tracing

+OpenGL for Rope Simulation